-(iv) The Company has three Non resident Indians on its rolls covered under the definition of International Workers as per the Employees' Provident Funds and Miscellaneous Provisions Act, 1952.
+(iii) The Company had three Non resident Indians on its rolls covered under the definition of International Workers as per the Employees' Provident Funds and Miscellaneous Provisions Act, 1952.
 Based on the Government Order, in June 2017, the Company suo moto made a payment of provident fund along with the applicable interest rates.